BernieWhite/DevOpsKitDsc/docs/feature-details.md

 ### Packaging resource modules for local pull server

-When PowerShell modules containing DSC resources are deployed to local pull server configurations, each module must be ziped, named and a checksum generated before the pull server can correctly process them.
+When PowerShell modules containing DSC resources are deployed to local pull server configurations, each module must be zipped, named and a checksum generated before the pull server can correctly process them.

 DOKD will download and package any dependency modules defined in the workspace.